nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* The list of internships are sorted in an ascending manner, with the internship with the task with the earliest date and time that is after the current date and time at the top.
+* The list of internships are sorted in an ascending manner, where the internship with the task with the closest upcoming date as per the current date and time is at the top.

 Example of usage: